Faculty & Staff

 Hons.
 B.A.
 (English, French, Visual Arts), MT (OISE/UT), OCT

-Céleste graduated from OISE’s Master of Teaching program with a teachable in French as a second language (Junior-Intermediate).
+Céleste graduated from OISE’s Master of Teaching program with a teachable in French as a second language (Junior-Intermediate), and she has Additional Qualifications in Intermediate English and Senior French.
 She completed her undergraduate studies at the University of Toronto in French Literature, English Literature, and Visual Arts.
-Céleste is new to Linden and is looking forward to teaching Grades 4-8 French.
-She has over five years of educator experience working with youth and children in a bilingual role at the Toronto Zoo, the Rouge National Urban Park, and the Toronto French School.
+Céleste joined Linden in 2022, and is looking forward to teaching Kindergarten-Grade 8 French.
+She has over five years of educator, experience working with youth and children in a bilingual role at the Toronto Zoo, the Rouge National Urban Park, and the Toronto French School.
 She also lived in Trois-Rivières, Québec for a year as part of Odyssey, where she taught English in a French-language high school.
 Céleste is passionate about making language learning fun and relevant for her students.
 She was drawn to Linden’s student-centered vision and its welcoming atmosphere.
 In her spare time, Céleste loves to paint and go for long bike rides and hikes.

 Céleste can be reached at [email protected].